ahidalgo31/JobOffer_TestApp/README.md

 - For IoC Container I used Unity Framework.
 - For Unit Testing I only added two test method using mocking framework.
 I think the most important thing is to demostrate the understanding of this design pattern.
+- For this project I used Visual Studio Community 2013 and SQL Server 2012.
 - The DB Schema and Data Scripts are included in a separate folder outside the solution structure.

 Thanks,